 This push to kill wild horses is because of the fear that exists.
 I believe the root cause of that fear is that everyone out here knows the West is dying, they just wont admit it.
 Admitting it would mean that they too need to be vocal.
 But if people actually begin to speak the words then they have to take responsible action.

 Killing wild horses to delay speaking those words is not ok.

-The relatively small amount of money saved to feed the wild horses we removed so all of these other interests can make massive profits off the public land, and often subsidized by way more money than the entire wild horse program costs, is just wrong.
+The relatively small amount of money saved, by shooting tens of thousands of wild horses instead of feeding them so all of these other interests can make massive profits off the public land, and often subsidized by way more money than the entire wild horse program costs, is just wrong.

 Take action here: https://wildhorseeducation.org/2017/07/05/united-we-stand-take-action/

 To keep us in this fight click below.
 Through the end of the day, August 2, contributions will be matched by a generous supporter.

 Categories: Wild Horse Education